• Skip to main content

 Wiping extra marinade off with paper towels.

-• Sprinkle ⅓ cup flour onto the chicken and dust each finger in a thin even coating of flour.
+• Sprinkle ⅓ cup all-purpose flour onto the breast meat and dust each finger in a thin even coating of flour.
+Shake off excess flour.
+Whisk the 1 egg in a shallow bowl.
+Add panko to a shallow dish.

 Dusting chicken fingers with flour.

-• To bread the chicken tenders, use one hand to dip them in the 1 egg and another hand to dust them with 70 grams panko.
+• To bread the tenders, use one hand to dip them in the egg and another hand to dust them with 70 grams panko.

 Dipping flour coated chicken tenders in egg.

-• Scoop the panko over the chicken and gently pat it to get the breadcrumbs to adhere.
+• Scoop the panko over the tenders and gently pat it to get the breadcrumbs to adhere.

 Breading marinated chicken fingers with panko.